 It’s no secret that returning to work after a vacation can be… anxiety-inducing.

-Whether you spent your vacation with family, friends, or maybe by yourself soaking up your free time basking in the warm sun, it’s not always easy changing your routine.
-It’s important to recognize that you and your team may be feeling anxious about going back to work, and it’s completely normal.
+Whether your employees spent their vacation with family, friends, or maybe alone soaking up their free time basking in the warm sun, it’s not always easy when it comes to changing routine.
+It’s important to recognize that your team may be feeling anxious about going back to work, and it’s completely normal.

 Luckily, there are simple ways to manage these feelings.